 WHISTLE BLOWER POLICY

 The Company has a whistle blower policy to report genuine concerns or grievances.
-Thedetails of the Whistle blower policy are available on the Companys website
+Thedetails of the Whistle blower policy are available on the Company's website under weblink: http://www.ufomoviez.com/IR_Corporate_Governance.aspx.
+No complaint has beenreceived during the year under review.
+For further details on the Whistle blower policyplease refer to the Corporate Governance Report forming part of the Annual Report.

-During the year under review the Company has adopted a Risk Management Policy inaccordance with the provisions of the Companies Act 2013 and the (SEBI LODR) Regulations2015.
-The Risk Management Policy defines the risk management approach of the Company and includes a periodic reviewof such risks and also the documentation mitigating measures and reporting mechanism ofsuch risks.
+The Company has developed and implemented Risk Management plans in accordance with theprovisions of the Companies Act 2013 and the Listing Regulations.
+The Risk Managementplans defines the risk management approach of the Company and includes a periodic reviewof such risks and also the documentation mitigating measures and reporting mechanism ofsuch risks.

-DIRECTORS Rs.
-RESPONSIBILITY STATEMENT AS REQUIRED UNDER SECTION 134(3) (C) OF THECOMPANIES ACT 2013
+DIRECTORS' RESPONSIBILITY STATEMENTAS REQUIRED UNDER SECTION 134(3) (C) OF THECOMPANIES ACT 2013

 CORPORATE SOCIAL RESPONSIBILITY (CSR)